 As I’ve been getting older and experiencing life, I’ve been finding simpler ways to save money every month.
 The funny part is that it has rubbed off on my family members.
 We are a money-saving family!
 I love it because it’s such a great essential for living life.

 Since I have lots of saving money experience, I created a list of ways to save to help you save.
 I’m so excited to share everything I have learned on my money-saving journey!

 Best Time To Buy Infographic

-I made this the best time to buy infographic to help you save more money (these best buy times are subject to change based on the economy, etc.).
+I made this the “best time to buy infographic” to help you save more money (these best buy times are subject to change based on the economy, etc.).
 Different things go on sale every month.
 You should try to buy during those times to save more money.